bredfern/nico-site/content/services/lessons.md

 ‍
 Congas; Afro-Cuban Cojunto,
 Frame drums,
-Kogili (LobiXylophone of Northern Ghana),
+Kogili (Lobi Xylophone of Northern Ghana),
 Tabla, and South Indian Kanjira with numeric theory.
 ‍
 Lessons on drum head work and repairs are also available.